Foxtel Movies: History

 On 10 April 2014, Foxtel Movies launched Foxtel Movies Disney, a channel dedicated to Disney's animated, live action and Pixar films.
 On 28 March 2015, a timeshift channel for Foxtel Movies Disney launched, coinciding with its first birthday.

 On 1 July 2016, Foxtel Movies launched Foxtel Movies More, a channel which features a mixture of films which air as themed events, as well as encompassing Foxtel Movies' pop-up channels.

 On 23 March 2018, Foxtel Movies launched Foxtel Movies Greats, a channel dedicated to the all-time greatest movies ever made.
 This genre-themed channel fills the void left by the two channels offered by Foxtel Movies predecessors (Showtime's Showtime Greats and Movie Networks' Movie Greats) and the cessation of Foxtel offering TCM in 2016.

 On 7 November 2019, The Walt Disney Company ended its output agreement with Foxtel Movies.
 This saw the closure of Foxtel Movies Disney and removal of all the films from Disney companies such as Walt Disney Pictures, Walt Disney Animation Studios, Pixar, Lucasfilm, Touchstone Pictures, Hollywood Pictures and Marvel Studios.
 Foxtel Movies' output agreement with Disney subsidiary 20th Century Fox (now 20th Century Studios) was maintained.
 These changes occurred as Disney prepared to the Australian launches of Disney+ on 19 November 2019 and Star on February 23, 2021.
 Foxtel Movies replaced Foxtel Movies Disney with Foxtel Movies Kids.
-Foxtel Movies also made further changes to the suite of channels including: rebranding Foxtel Movies Masterpiece as Foxtel Movies Drama, and Foxtel Movies More as Foxtel Movies Hits; and the launch of Foxtel Movies UltraHD which screens movies in 4K ultra-high-definition.
-It was originally reported Foxtel Movies would also rebrand Foxtel Movies Greats as Foxtel Movies Masterpiece at this time, however, this did not occur.
+Foxtel Movies also made further changes to the suite of channels including rebranding Foxtel Movies Masterpiece as Foxtel Movies Drama, and Foxtel Movies More as Foxtel Movies Hits; and the launch of Foxtel Movies UltraHD, which screens movies in 4K ultra-high-definition.
+It was originally reported that Foxtel Movies would also rebrand Foxtel Movies Greats as Foxtel Movies Masterpiece at this time; however, this did not occur.

 On 7 November 2019, it was announced Foxtel Movies' parent company Foxtel had entered a new output agreement with NBCUniversal which included premiere subscription television rights for Foxtel Movies from NBCUniversal's subsidiary studios Universal Pictures and DreamWorks Animation.

 On 1 September 2020, Foxtel Movies launched a localised version of the Lifetime Movie Network.

 On 21 October 2021, it was announced Foxtel Movies' parent company Foxtel had entered a new output agreement with ViacomCBS which included library and premiere subscription television rights for Foxtel Movies from ViacomCBS' subsidiary studio Paramount Pictures.